bnijenhuis/bnijenhuis-nl/notes/2021-04-13-how-to-add-self-hosted-variable-fonts-to-your-website.md

 You might notice the `font-weight` property is defined by two values.
 This means that this particular font supports weights between 400 and 700.
 Some variable fonts also have a `font-stretch` property and you can add this as well.
 To find out what values you should use with your variable fonts you can upload the font to [Wakamai Fondue](https://wakamaifondue.com/) to get all the specifications of your font.

-Variable fonts are [pretty well supported](https://caniuse.com/variable-fonts), but if you need to support older versions of browsers (or Internet Explorer 11) you can use a fallback.
-First define the static font as you normally would.
-Then override the font with the variable font by using the `@supports` CSS rule.
-For instance:
+## Fall backs

+Variable fonts are [pretty well supported](https://caniuse.com/variable-fonts).
+The nice thing about variable fonts is that it will always provide one style as a built in fall back so it works on non variable fonts supporting systems as a static font.
+Mostly it will be the regular style, but it can differ per font.

+If the regular style is the built in fall back and the browser needs to render a bold text, it will create a faux bold.
+It's not always what you want, but for a fall back it might be enough.
+If you don't want the browser to create the faux bold you will need to include the static bold font file.
+Also, when the built in fall back isn't the style you want, you have to load the static font separately.

+For the `Asap` font the built in fall back style is the regular style.
+So for non supporting browsers the first `@font-face` declaration will be parsed as the regular style.
+If you want the bold style rendered as it's supposed to you need the second `@font-face` declaration so the bold font file is loaded as well.
+The same goes for the italic style and all the available other styles.
 ```
 @font-face {
     font-family: Asap;
-    src: url('/fonts/Asap-Regular.woff2') format('woff2');
+    src: url('/fonts/Asap-VariableFont_wght.woff2') format('woff2 supports variations'),
+        url('/fonts/Asap-VariableFont_wght.woff2') format('woff2-variations');
-    font-weight: normal;
+    font-weight: 400 700;
     font-display: swap;
     font-style: normal;
 }

-@supports (font-variation-settings: normal) {
 @font-face {
     font-family: Asap;
-        src: url('/fonts/Asap-VariableFont_wght.woff2') format('woff2 supports variations'),
-            url('/fonts/Asap-VariableFont_wght.woff2') format('woff2-variations');
+    src: url('/fonts/Asap-Bold.woff2') format('woff2');
-        font-weight: 400 700;
+    font-weight: bold;
     font-display: swap;
     font-style: normal;
 }
-}
 ```
-What's really nice about variable fonts is that if a browser does not support them, it will still try to use the webfont.
-It will not have the bold and italic variants, but it will do it's best to replicate it.
-It's not always what you want, but for a fallback it can be acceptable.

 So that's it.
 That's all there is to it to implement self-hosted variable fonts to your website.